nabu-platform/nabu-frameworks-process/protected/documentation/readme.md

 If we don't have a capturing identifier in the before phase, we only execute at the end (?)

 An action WITHOUT an identifier is worthless (?) though we have some automatic identifiers like correlation, device,...

+## Nesting

+It would be nice to know which action instances are actually nested because suppose you have this setup:

+- wrapper-action: ERROR
+	- nested-action1: SUCCEEDED
+	- nested-action2: ERROR

+In the vast majority of acses the transaction of nested-action1 will also have been reverted, so even though it is marked as successful, it actually did not fully work.

 ## Migrating version